-- 1. The Authority is validly existing as a body politic and corporate and public instrumentality of the Commonwealth with the power to enter into the Trust Agreement, perform the agreements on its part contained therein and issue the Series 2014 Bonds. - 2.
+- 1. The Authority is validly existing as a body politic and corporate and public instrumentality of the Commonwealth with the power to enter into the Trust Agreement, perform the agreements on its part contained therein and issue the Series 2017 Bonds. - 2.
 The Trust Agreement and the Contract have been duly authorized, executed and delivered by the Authority and constitute valid and binding obligations of the Authority enforceable upon the Authority. - 3.
 The Contract has been duly authorized, executed and delivered by the Commonwealth and constitutes a valid and binding obligation of the Commonwealth enforceable upon the Commonwealth. - 4.
-Pursuant to the Act, the Trust Agreement creates a valid lien on the Revenues and other funds pledged by the Trust Agreement for the security of the Series 2014 Bonds issued thereunder on a parity with other bonds issued under the Trust Agreement.
+Pursuant to the Act, the Trust Agreement creates a valid lien on the Revenues and other funds pledged by the Trust Agreement for the security of the Series 2017 Bonds issued thereunder on a parity with other bonds issued under the Trust Agreement. - 5.
+The Series 2017 Bonds have been duly authorized, executed and delivered by the Authority and are valid and binding limited obligations of the Authority, payable solely from the Revenues and other funds provided therefor in the Trust Agreement.
+Neither the Commonwealth nor any political subdivision or instrumentality thereof, including the Authority, is obligated to pay the principal of or redemption premium, if any, or interest on the Series 2017 Bonds except from the Revenues and other funds provided therefor as aforesaid in the Trust Agreement, and neither the faith and credit nor the taxing power of the Commonwealth nor of any political subdivision or instrumentality thereof, including the Authority, is pledged to the payment of the principal of or redemption premium, if any, or interest on the Series 2017 Bonds.

-- 5. The Series 2014 Bonds have been duly authorized, executed and delivered by the Authority and are valid and binding limited obligations of the Authority, payable solely from the Revenues and other funds provided therefor in the Trust Agreement.
-Neither the Commonwealth nor any political subdivision or instrumentality thereof, including the Authority, is obligated to pay the principal of or redemption premium, if any, or interest on the Series 2014 Bonds except from the Revenues and other funds provided therefor as aforesaid in the Trust Agreement, and neither the faith and credit nor the taxing power of the Commonwealth nor of any political subdivision or instrumentality thereof, including the Authority, is pledged to the payment of the principal of or redemption premium, if any, or interest on the Series 2014 Bonds. - 6. (i) Interest on the Series 2014 Bonds will not be included in the gross income of holders of such Series 2014 Bonds for federal income tax purposes.
-This opinion is rendered subject to the condition that the Authority comply with various requirements of the Internal Revenue Code of 1986, as amended, which requirements must be satisfied subsequent to the date of issuance of the Series 2014 Bonds in order to ensure that the interest on the Series 2014 Bonds is and continues to be excludable from the gross income of the holders of the Series 2014 Bonds for federal income tax purposes.
-Failure to comply with certain of such requirements could cause interest on the Series 2014 Bonds to be included in the gross income of holders of such Series 2014 Bonds retroactive to the date of issuance of the Series 2014 Bonds. - (ii) While interest on the Series 2014 Bonds is not an item of tax preference for purposes of the alternative minimum tax imposed under federal tax law on individuals and corporations, interest on the Series 2014 Bonds will be included in the "adjusted current earnings" of corporate holders of the Series 2014 Bonds and therefore will be taken into account in computing the alternative minimum tax imposed on certain corporations. - (iii) We express no opinion regarding other federal tax consequences arising with respect to the Series 2014 Bonds. - 7.
-Interest on the Series 2014 Bonds and any profit on the sale thereof are exempt from Massachusetts personal income taxes, and the Series 2014 Bonds are exempt from Massachusetts personal property taxes.
-We express no opinion as to any other Massachusetts tax consequences arising with respect to the Series 2014 Bonds nor as to the taxability of the Series 2014 Bonds, their transfer and the income therefrom, including any profit made on the sale thereof, under the laws of any state other than the Commonwealth of Massachusetts.
+For the Series 2017B Bonds and the Series 2017D Bonds only:

+- 6. (i) Interest on the Series 2017B Bonds and the Series 2017D Bonds will not be included in the gross income of holders of such Series 2017B Bonds and the Series 2017D Bonds for federal income tax purposes.
+This opinion is rendered subject to the condition that the Authority [Series 2017D Bonds only: and MCPHS] comply with various requirements of the Internal Revenue Code of 1986, as amended, which requirements must be satisfied subsequent to the date of issuance of the Series 2017B Bonds and the Series 2017D Bonds in order to ensure that the interest on the Series 2017B Bonds and the Series 2017D Bonds for federal income tax purposes.
+Failure to comply with certain of such requirements could cause interest on the Series 2017B Bonds and the Series 2017D Bonds to be included in the gross income of holders of such Series 2017B Bonds and the Series 2017D Bonds retroactive to the date of issuance of the Series 2017B Bonds and the Series 2017D Bonds. - (ii) While interest on the Series 2017B Bonds and the Series 2017D Bonds is not an item of tax preference for purposes of the alternative minimum tax imposed under federal tax law on individuals and corporations, interest on the Series 2017B Bonds and the Series 2017D Bonds will be included in the "adjusted current earnings" of corporate holders of the Series 2017B Bonds and the Series 2017D Bonds and therefore will be taken into account in computing the alternative minimum tax imposed on certain corporations. - (iii) We express no opinion regarding other federal tax consequences arising with respect to the Series 2017B Bonds and the Series 2017D Bonds.